Where to drink in Rome’s City Centre

 Located on the Tiber river, Baja is unique in its setting and vibe.
-Its motto is “the river experience” which is fitting seeing how you will be sipping your drink while on a boat!
+Its motto is “the river experience”, which is fitting seeing how you will be sipping your drink on a boat!
 Great for a drink either before or after dinner, Baja is the place you want to be if you’re looking for good music, fresh produce to nibble on, and a cocktail to seal the deal.
 Make your way to Baja directly from Piazza del Popolo, perhaps after you’ve enjoyed the sunset from the Pincio!

 Via del Collegio Romano, 6

 Sun-Wed 12pm-2am / Thur-Fri-Sat 12pm-3am